Quadratic Mean-Field BSDEs and Exponential Utility Maximization: A priori estimates and stability for BSDEs

 \section{A priori estimates and stability for BSDEs}

-In this section, we establish the stability of the mean-field BSDE \eqref{mainBSDE}, as stated in Theorem \ref{thm: stability}.
-The strategy of the proof is as follows.
-We first derive a priori upper bounds on the \( \bbS^\infty \) norm of \( Y \) and the BMO norm of \( \int_0^\cdot Z_s \cdot dW_s \) for any solution \( (Y, Z) \) to the BSDE \eqref{mainBSDE}.
-These estimates, together with fundamental properties of BMO martingales, lead to the stability result in Theorem \ref{thm: stability}.
-We begin with a useful estimate that will play an important role in the analysis. \begin{Remark} Under assumptions ${(\rm H_0)}$ and ${(\rm H_q)}$, we have the following estimate:
+In this section, we establish stability estimates for the mean-field BSDE \eqref{mainBSDE} under two different quadratic structures of the generator.
+More precisely, we prove Theorem~\ref{thm: stability} under the \emph{unified} quadratic condition $\Hqunif$ (together with the additional terminal condition assumption $(\mathrm{H}_\xi)$), and Theorem~\ref{thm: stability2} under the \emph{separable} quadratic condition $\Hqsep$.
+Both results yield the same stability estimate in the Banach space \(\bbS^\infty\times\bbH^2_{\mathrm{BMO}}\).
+The overall strategy in both regimes is as follows.
+We first derive \emph{a priori} estimates for any solution \((Y,Z)\) to \eqref{mainBSDE}: an $\bbS^\infty$ bound for \(Y\) and a BMO bound for \(\int_0^\cdot Z_s\cdot dW_s\).
+These estimates, together with fundamental properties of BMO martingales, lead to the stability results.
+We begin with a growth bound for the generator, which will be used repeatedly throughout the section.